The 5 Python Skills You Need Before You Study Machine Learning

 I’ll admit, machine learning is hard to learn.

-But part of the problem is that there’s so much terrible advice about how to learn machine learning.
+Part of the problem is that there’s so much terrible advice about how to learn machine learning.
 In particular, there’s a lot of bad advice about machine learning prerequisites.

 You’re probably aware that that scikit-learn is the primary machine learning toolkit for Python.